octaleadsprivatelimited-cloud/vl-cooltech/SEO-RESPONSIVE-README.md

 - **Technical Excellence**: Proper meta tags, structured data, and sitemaps
 - **Performance Optimization**: Fast loading and mobile-friendly design

-This implementation positions ApplianceCares.in as the leading electronics and appliance repair service in Hyderabad with maximum visibility across all search engines and devices.
+This implementation positions VL CoolTech as the leading electronics and appliance repair service in Hyderabad with maximum visibility across all search engines and devices.